 This series has completed a full run of 12 months thanks to your support.
-So far, you know the drill but if you aren’t familiar with this series, we feature great resources that help make designers and developers with their work.
+So far, you know the drill, but if you aren’t familiar with this series, we feature great resources that help make designers and developers with their work.
 Do check out our earlier ones here if you haven’t already.

-For this November 2013 round, we’re looking at tools that let you embed images into CSS code, implement shortcut keys to your website, name your PSD layers in batches, and lets you check your sites on multiple devices.
+For this November 2013 round, we’re looking at tools that let you embed images into CSS code, implement shortcut keys to your website, name your PSD layers in batches, and let you check your sites on multiple devices.

 Onward to the tools!

 Today, building websites can be a real challenge as there are too many devices with different dimensions and requirements to cater to.
 Testing it on as many devices as possible is a real pain.
-Ghostlab is a Mac app you can use to test your website synchronously on multiple mobile devices, phone or tablet.
+Ghostlab is a Mac app you can use to test your website synchronously on multiple mobile devices, phones or tablets.
 When you scroll, click, or reload the page, it will reflect on other connected devices as well.

 GenerateWP is a web tool for generating WordPress API with the latest standard.
-There are 17 APIs that we can create with this tool including Taxonomy, Post Type, Post Status, Shortcode, and Sidebar.
+There are 17 APIs that we can create with this tool, including Taxonomy, Post Type, Post Status, Shortcode, and Sidebar.